tuxotron/docker-image-generator/README.md

                              Image name in lowercase
       --dockerfile, -d       Prints out the Dockerfile
-      --list, -l             List the available tools and categories --help, -h             display this help and exit
+      --list, -l             List the available tools and categories --update, -u           Update tools
+      --help, -h             display this help and exit

+The first time you run the application it will download the lates set of tools and will create a directory called .doig in your home directory.
+If you want to set up the application in a different directory, just define the environment variable `DOIG_PATH` with the PATH where you want to setup *doig*.

 ## Examples

+* To update the tools:

+        ./doig -u
+        [*] Updating tools ...
+        [*] Updating tools ...
+        [*] Tools updated
+        ...
+        ...

 * List the tools available alphabetically: